isomerpages/nlb-photo-exhibition-chi/_places-of-power-and-worship/1-places-of-worship.md

 <div>Lim Kheng Chye Collection, courtesy of National Archives of Singapore</div>
 <div>19980005127 – 0109</div>
 </div>
-Constructed between 1898 and 1908, Siong Lim Temple is the oldest Buddhist monastery in Singapore and was gazetted as a national monument in 1980.
-The temple, also known as Lian Shan Shuang Lin Monastery, owes its foundation to Low Kim Pong, a successful Hokkien merchant who made a fortune in Singapore through his herbal and private banking businesses.
-The temple was built by China craftsmen, with its layout modelled after Xi Chan Si, a temple in Fuzhou, China.
+Temple (双林寺) is the oldest Buddhist monastery in Singapore.
+It was founded by Low Kim Pong (刘金榜), a successful merchant from Fujian, China, who made a fortune through Chinese medicine and banking businesses.
+Modelled after Xi Chan Si (西禅寺), a famous Buddhist temple in Fuzhou, Fujian, the temple incorporates the province’s different regional architectural styles.
 <p></p>
 <p></p>
 <hr>